eu90h/mockfighter/README.md

 How It Works
 ============
-A player registers with the game master by making a GET request to http://localhost:8000/gm/api/instances/new.
-This creates a new instance of an exchange, providing one stock.
+A player registers with the game master by making an empty POST to http://localhost:8000/gm/levels/any-string-here.
+This creates a new instance of a level named any-string-here.

 A json object is returned containing an account ID, a venue name, and a stock symbol.